Tornike Shengelia: Baskonia (2014–2020)

 On June 21, 2014, Shengelia signed a three-year deal with Baskonia.

-On March 1, 2015, the basque derby with Bilbao Basket finished with a brawl where Dejan Todorović of Bilbao and he were disqualified and 12 players were ejected due to court invasion during the fight.
-With four seconds left and Bilbao winning by a huge margin, despite the referee's call for a traveling, Todorović was going to dunk when Todorović was hit by him.
-After this, the Serbian player pushed him from behind and the Georgian forward reacted with a punch.
-After this, all the players who were in the bench came into the court and started the brawl.
+On March 1, 2015, the Basque derby with Bilbao Basket ended in a brawl that started with a confrontation between Dejan Todorović and Shengelia.
+Both players were disqualified and 12 players were ejected due to the court invasion that took place during the fight.
+With mere seconds on the clock and Bilbao leading the game, Shengelia fouled Todorović as the latter attempted a dunk.
+The Serbian player pushed Shengelia from behind and the Georgian forward threw a punch in response.
+The exchange prompted the bench players of both teams to enter the court and subsequently started the brawl.
 When Shengelia was leaving the court after the disqualifying foul, he apologized to a child who was in the first row of the arena.

-The ACB announced this brawl would have severe consequences and sanctions and would talk with the Spanish Basketball Federation for changing the disciplinary regulations.
+The ACB announced the brawl would have severe consequences and sanctions and initiated talks with the Spanish Basketball Federation to strengthen disciplinary regulations.
 On March 5, the league provisionally suspended Todorović and Shengelia until the final resolution of the case.

-Both clubs claimed to have the same sanctions than in 2004, when the brawl Real Madrid and Estudiantes occurred.
-Finally, on March 11, the Disciplinary Judge accorded to suspend him for five games, Todorović for four and a €3,000 fine to Bilbao Basket player Dairis Bertāns and to Baskonia brothers Mamadou and Ilimane Diop.
+After the cautionary suspension of both players was announced, Bilbao and Baskonia released a joint statement expressing their disapproval.
+On March 11, Shengelia would finally receive a 5 game suspension while Todorović was suspended for four games.
+Additionally, Dairis Bertāns of Bilbao Basket and the brothers Mamadou and Ilimane Diop of Baskonia received a €3,000 fine.

 On June 7, 2017, Shengelia signed a three-year contract extension with Baskonia.
+In May 2018, he was named to the All-EuroLeague First Team for the 2017–18 season.
 Over 33 EuroLeague games, he averaged career-highs of 13.7 points, 6.1 rebounds and 2.2 assists per game.
-In May 2018, he was named the All-EuroLeague First Team for the 2017–18 season.
 On 24 May 2018, he finished in second place behind Luka Dončić in voting for the Liga ACB MVP of the season.
 On August 19, 2018, Shengelia signed a four-year contract extension with Baskonia until 2022.
+However, the Georgian forward left Baskonia in July 2020, after 6 seasons with the Basque team.

 CSKA Moscow (2020–2022)

 On 9 July 2020, he signed a three-year contract with Russian club CSKA Moscow.

 On 26 February 2022, Shengelia terminated the contract in protest of Russia's invasion of Ukraine.
 He said: "I take this decision in protest against Russia's invasion of Ukraine.
-I do not consider it possible to continue playing for the Russian army club."
+I do not consider it possible to continue playing for the Red Army club."
+CSKA's name abbreviates as the Central Sports Club of the Army.
 The team accused him and others of violating their contracts; however, with Russia being suspended from the Euroleague and FIBA, CSKA cannot pursue any legal action.